craigkerstiens/craig/source/_posts/2015-12-27-postgres-9-5-feature-rundown.md

 If you're managing your own Postgres instance for some reason and running HA, pg_rewind could become especially handy.
 Typically to spin up replication you have to first download the physical, also known as base, backup.
 Then you have to replay the Write-Ahead-Log or WAL–so it's up to date then you actually flip on replication.

 Typically with databases when you fail over you shoot the other node in the head or [STONITH](https://en.wikipedia.org/wiki/STONITH).
 This means just get rid of it, completely throw it out.
-This is still a good practice, so bring it offline, make it inactive, but from there now you could then flip it into a mode and us pg_rewind.
+This is still a good practice, so bring it offline, make it inactive, but from there now you could then flip it into a mode and use pg_rewind.
 This could save you pulling down lots and lots of data to get a replica back up once you have failed over.

 ### Upsert